m24h/scripts/README.md

 Records of other files are marked as "GUD".
 If I/O error occurs when calculating MD5 digest, the corresponding MD5 digest is 32 times of "-"

-Usage: dirchk.bat [Options] <directory to be checked, which must be explicitly specified>
+Usage: dirchk.bat [Options] `<directory to be checked, which must be explicitly specified>`\

-Example: dirchk.bat d:\data
+Example: dirchk.bat d:\data\

-Options:
+Options:\

-  -f <the record file contains MD5 digest> : defaultly a file named '._dirchk' in the directory is used  if not specified here
+&nbsp;&nbsp;-f `<the record file contains MD5 digest>` : defaultly a file named '._dirchk' in the directory is used  if not specified here\

-  -o <the output file contains MD5 digest> : defaultly using the same file as "-f" specified
+&nbsp;&nbsp;-o `<the output file contains MD5 digest>` : defaultly using the same file as "-f" specified\

-  -d <days> : defaultly 30.
-Not-modified files that have just been checked in the these days are excluded from the MD5 re-calculation
+&nbsp;&nbsp;-d `<days>` : defaultly 30.
+Not-modified files that have just been checked in the these days are excluded from the MD5 re-calculation\

-  -B : do not backup records when output file name is same as original record file name
+&nbsp;&nbsp;-B : do not backup records when output file name is same as original record file name\

-  -P : do not print progress information
+&nbsp;&nbsp;-P : do not print progress information\

-  -x : delete records marked as 'DEL'
+&nbsp;&nbsp;-x : delete records marked as 'DEL'

 ## filter.bat
 A wrapped PYTHON applet.
 It uses tkinter to provide windows UI, and uses scipy and matplotlib to provide FFT ploting, filter designing and data filtering.